Does YSN offer a BSN or other undergraduate degree in nursing?

 Does YSN offer a PhD in Nursing?

 Yes.
 Students in the Nursing PhD program receive full tuition funding plus a generous annual stipend and healthcare coverage.
 Our PhD program is a traditional full-time and on-campus program.
-Find additional information on the PhD program here.
+Find additional information and frequently asked questions associted with the PhD program please click here.

 Does YSN offer a Doctorate of Nursing Practice (DNP) program?
 Yes.
 We enrolled our first Post-MSN DNP class in the fall of 2012.
-The DNP program is strictly enrolling part-time candidates at this time.
+The DNP program is a part-time program.

 Does YSN offer any distance learning/online programs?

 Yes.
-YSN offers a hybrid/online option for RNs interested in pursuing a MSN in Nursing Management, Policy & Leadership.
-This unique programs combines online coursework and leadership practicum with monthly visits to campus (one Thurs/Fri per month during the school year).
+YSN offers a hybrid/online curriculum in the Doctor of Nursing Practice program.
+This unique programs combines online coursework with monthly visits to campus (one Fri per month during the school year), as well as five intensive in residence courses throughout the program (2-5 days each).
 The program is designed to enhance the ability of nurses to think and act strategically & collaboratively, engage in management, participate in policy decision-making, and lead agencies through health care change, with the ultimate goal of improving patient outcomes.
-Learn more by visiting the NMPL website.
-The Doctor of Nursing Practice program also offers a hybrid online/in the class room curriculum.
+The Doctor of Nursing Practice program does not lead to lincensure as an advanced practice nurse.

 Does YSN offer joint degree programs with other professional schools at Yale?